Skip to main content

 The bottom line

-The file organizer space has gotten much more interesting with the arrival of AI-powered tools.
+The file organizer space has gotten much more interesting in 2026, especially with the Claude Code SDK making AI integration seamless.
 Rule-based sorting still has its place for predictable, repetitive workflows.
-But for most people — especially those with a chaotic Downloads folder and limited patience for configuration — AI classification is the clear winner.
-It just works.
+But for most people — especially those with a chaotic Downloads folder and an existing Claude subscription — getting semantic subcategories and smart renaming from a purpose-built file organizer is the clear winner.
+You get the best AI quality without paying for AI twice, and zero API keys to configure.

 Whatever you choose, the important thing is to choose something.
 Your files aren't going to organize themselves.
 Well, actually, with the right tool, they will.